Physical Science of Forests, Climate Regulation, and Carbon Storage

 Course start date

 This course is self-paced with an expected completion time frame of up to 6 weeks, but 2 bonus weeks are available to support your success of completing on time.
 This course must be completed in sequence and each presentation must be viewed in entirety to progress to the next section.
 Once a section is complete, you can return to the previous section.
 ForestEd will send you reminders along the way to help you stay on track.

-Upon successful completion of this short course, participants will:
+Upon successful completion of this short course, you will:

 - Be familiar with and able to identify the carbon cycle and its connection to natural and human-caused global warming